 contracts settled moderately higher, boosted by short-covering and spillover

 DTN Livestock Analyst

-with the Nasdaq better by 19.
+closed 48 points lower with the Nasdaq down by 9.

 Get your local Cash Bids emailed to you each morning from DTN – click here